-2.1.2 Common Process for Setting Up Investment Funds
+2.1.2 Common Process for Setting Up Investment Funds Regulatory Categories

-Regulatory Categories

-The key features of each main regulatory category of Jersey fund are set out below, including (where relevant) indicative application timescales.
-The fund type which is most suitable for a promoter will depend largely upon commercial factors, such as the types of investors sought and the level of flexibility required.
+The key features of each main regulatory category of Jersey funds are set out below, including, where relevant, indicative application timescales.
+The fund type most suitable for a promoter will depend largely upon commercial factors, such as the types of investors sought and the level of flexibility required.

-All Jersey funds (other than Notification-Only Funds) are eligible to be marketed into the European Union and European Economic Area (EU/EEA) in accordance with the AIFMD through individual EU member states' national private placement regimes (NPPRs) and (once available) through the passporting regime.
+All Jersey funds (other than notification-only funds) are eligible to be marketed into the European Union and European Economic Area (EU/EEA), in accordance with the AIFMD through individual EU member states' national private placement regimes (NPPRs) and (once available) through the passporting regime.
 Jersey funds with a Jersey manager that are not actively marketed into the EU/EEA fall outside the scope of the AIFMD.

-Jersey Private Funds (JPFs)
+Jersey Private Funds

-The JPF is quick to establish, flexible and cost-efficient, and has minimal regulatory requirements for funds with 50 investors or fewer.
+A JPF is quick to establish, flexible and cost-efficient and has minimal regulatory requirements for funds with 50 investors or less.
 The key features of a JPF are as follows.

 - Maximum of 50 investors at any time and a maximum of 50 initial offers.
-The JPF may not be listed on a stock exchange. - Investors must qualify as "professional" investors and/or make an initial investment of at least GBP250,000 (or currency equivalent), and sign a simple investment warning (usually included in the subscription document).
+The JPF may not be listed on a stock exchange. - Investors must qualify as "professional" investors and/or make an initial investment of at least GBP250,000 (or currency equivalent), and must sign a simple investment warning (usually included in the subscription document). - No limit on fund size. - No investment or borrowing restrictions. - May be open or closed for redemptions by investors. - No need for Jersey directors or Jersey service providers, other than a Jersey-regulated "designated service provider" (DSP) who must be appointed to ensure compliance with the necessary criteria and applicable anti-money laundering legislation, to carry out due diligence on the promoter and to file an annual compliance statement.

-- · No limit on fund size. - · No investment or borrowing restrictions. - May be open or closed for redemptions by investors. - No need for Jersey directors or Jersey service providers, other than a Jersey regulated "designated service provider" (DSP) who must be appointed to ensure compliance with the necessary criteria and applicable anti-money laundering legislation, to carry out due diligence on the promoter and to file an annual compliance statement. - Jersey SPVs can be established to act as service providers (such as a general partner, trustee or investment manager/ adviser) and are generally not required to be regulated. - "Fast track" approval as indicated below (self-certification by the fund administrator).
+- Jersey "special purpose" vehicles can be established to act as service providers (such as a general partner, trustee or investment manager/adviser) and are generally not required to be regulated. - "Fast track" approval, as indicated below (self-certification by the fund administrator).

-The following applies for establishing a JPF without active EU/ EEA marketing:
+The following are key features for establishing a JPF without active EU/EEA marketing:

-- 48-hour regulatory approval following an online application by the DSP; - no requirement to prepare an offering memorandum; - no need for Jersey directors or service providers, and no audit requirement; and - the fund is not regulated by the JFSC on an ongoing basis.
+- 48-hour regulatory approval following an online application by the DSP; - no requirement to prepare an offering memorandum; no need for Jersey resident directors or service providers, and no audit requirement; and - the fund is not regulated by the JFSC on an ongoing basis.

-The following applies for establishing a JPF with EU/EEA marketing (where there is a sub-threshold Jersey AIFM):
+The following are key features for establishing a JPF with EU/ EEA marketing (where there is a sub-threshold Jersey AIFM):

-- ten-day regulatory approval for an AIF certificate; - no requirement for Jersey directors or service-providers and no audit requirement; - for a Jersey AIFM, a simple JFSC consent is required (there is no ongoing regulation); and - minimal requirements will apply under the AIF Code.
+- ten-day regulatory approval for an AIF certificate - no requirement for Jersey directors or service providers, and no audit requirement; - for a Jersey AIFM, simple JFSC consent is required (there is no ongoing regulation); and minimal requirements will apply under the Code of Practice for Alternative Investment Funds and AIF Services Business published by the JFSC (the "AIF Code").

-The following applies for establishing a JPF with EU/EEA marketing (where the Jersey AIFM is not sub-threshold).
+The following are key features for establishing a JPF with EU/ EEA marketing (where the Jersey AIFM is not sub-threshold).